dlt-hub/dlt/docs/examples/README.md

 1. `chess` an example of a pipeline project with its own config and credential files. it is also an example of how transformers are connected to resources and resource selection. **it should be run from examples/chess` folder**

+1. `run_dbt_jaffle` runs dbt's jaffle shop example package directly from the repo and queries the results with `sql_client`.
+Note how the automatic usage of isolated virtual environment to run dbt and sharing of the credentials

 Not yet ported:

 1. `discord_iterator` an example that load example discord data (messages, channels) into warehouse from supplied files.
 Shows several auxiliary pipeline functions and an example of pipelining iterators (with `map` function).
 You can also see that produced schema is quite complicated due to several layers of nesting.